tercen/MEM_deprecated/README.md

 ##### Details

-The operator is a wrapper for the `MEM` function of the `MEM` R package.
+The operator is a wrapper for the `MEM` function of the `MEM` R package.`MEM` generates readable labels that quantify the features enriched in a sample.
+The classic use of MEM is to identify multiple populations of cells and to compare each population to all of the other remaining cells from the original sample.
+MEM enrichment scores range from +10 (meaning greatly enriched) through 0 (meaning not enriched) to -10 (meaning greatly lacking).

 #### References